 Is a Select brisket the best that you can afford?
 Great!
 I’ll teach you how to turn it into a mouthwatering ‘que.

 Dry brine your brisket.
 This will help to tenderize the meat and add flavor to it.
 Use ½ teaspoon of Kosher salt per pound or ¼ teaspoon of table salt per pound.
 Sprinkle the salt all over the meat, then stick the brisket in the fridge for at least 2 hours, up to 24 hours.
 I usually let it sit overnight.

 Some people like to inject the meat with a marinade (not me).
 There are plenty you can use - the goal is to add moisture deep into the meat, where it won't readily evaporate.

 Finally, make sure to cook the brisket at the tried and true temperature of 225°F. It takes a long time (12-14 hours or more) if you’re cooking a full-packer brisket, but the rewards are delicious.
 The long cook at low temperatures gives time for all that tough connective tissue to break down and become tender and juicy.

 Cook the brisket until it is ultra-tender, around 203°F. A probe or toothpick should slide in like a hot knife through butter.

 Then let it rest for 2-4 hours in an insulated cooler.
 This gives time for all that moisture to be reabsorbed by the meat.

 Brisket can be expensive if you are choosing a higher quality cut, particularly at a time when there is great demand.
 Brisket from a butcher can also be more expensive than one from a big box store.

-The cost can vary from $4 per pound to $14 a pound.
-As such, a cut of this size can cost between $24 and $84 a pound.
+The cost can vary from $4 per pound to $14 a pound (and up to $90 for some wagyu).
+A cut of this size can cost between $24 and $84.
+Wagyu would be a staggering $540.